jstedfast/MimeKit/FAQ.md

 then add MIME parts to it that contain the content of the files you'd like to attach, being sure to set the `Content-Disposition` header value to attachment.
 You'll probably also want to set the `filename` parameter on the `Content-Disposition` header as well as the `name` parameter on the `Content-Type` header.
-The most convenient way to do this is to simply use the [MimePart.FileName](http://www.mimekit.net/docs/html/P_MimeKit_MimePart_FileName.htm) property which will set both parameters for you as well as setting the `Content-Disposition` header value to `attachment` if it has not already been set to something else.
+The most convenient way to do this is to use the [MimePart.FileName](http://www.mimekit.net/docs/html/P_MimeKit_MimePart_FileName.htm) property which will set both parameters for you as well as setting the `Content-Disposition` header value to `attachment` if it has not already been set to something else.